snehal-sharma/GoLang-Programming/Study Material/Slices/AppendNotes.md

 The append function in Go is a built-in function used to add elements to the end of a slice.
-It handles the dynamic resizing of the underlying array as needed and always returns a new slice, which must be stored in a variable, typically the original slice variable itself.
+It handles the dynamic resizing of the underlying array as needed and always returns a new slice header, which must be stored in a variable, typically the original slice variable itself.

 **How append Works**
 * Basics : Length = number of elements the slice currently exposes.
 Capacity = how far the slice can grow before reallocation.